mistenkt/resize-raccoon/README.md

 - **Automatic Window Resizing**: Set your preferred window dimensions and let Resize Raccoon do the rest.
 - **Accessible Profiles**: Create profiles for different applications and scenarios.
 - **Match profile to process once**: After defining a profile you dont need to match it to the process again, manually trigger the preset with a single click as long as the target program is running
+- **Apply profiles from external applications/shortcuts**: Trigger your profiles from your stream deck or whatever

 [![Thumbnail description](./public/home-screenshot-thumb.png)](./public/home-screenshot.png)